ffmpeginteropx/FFmpegInteropX/README-BUILD.md

 This script has similar parameters as the `Build-FFmpeg.ps1` script.
 Check parameters above.

-## Integrating FFmpegInterop into your app solution (instead of using NuGet packet)
+## Integrating FFmpegInterop into your app solution (instead of using NuGet package)

 If you want to integrate FFmpegInterop into your app, you can just add the project file (`FFmpegInterop\FFmpegInterop.vcxproj`) to your app solution as an existing project and add a reference from your main app project to FFmpegInterop.
 The FFmpegInterop project does not have to be in your app's solution folder.

-Instead of using the FFmpegInteropX.FFmpegUWP NuGet packet, you can also manually reference your custom built ffmpeg dll files for the platform you are building.
+Instead of using the FFmpegInteropX.FFmpegUWP NuGet package, you can also manually reference your custom built ffmpeg dll files for the platform you are building.
 Best is to manually edit your app's project file.
 This allows you to refer the dlls built for the current platform using $BuildPlatform parameter.

 For a C# project, you can do it like this: